 7) Some companies even offer scholarships to any student in the community, so call the Human Resources offices of large local businesses.

 8) Check with your town government.
-Many towns offer financial aid
+Many towns offer financial aid to local students.

 9) Your town government will also have a list of the local non-profit or service organizations.
 Organizations like Rotary and Optimists International may offer scholarships in your community.